Create Word Document in Blazor

 Click the Run button (green arrow) in the toolbar or press F5 to run the app.

-By executing the program, you will get the Word document as follows.
+Upon executing the program, the Word document will be generated as follows:

 NOTE

-Even though Word library works in WASM, it is recommended to use server deployment.
-Since the WASM deployment increases the application payload size.
+While the Word library functions in WASM Standalone, server-side deployment is recommended.
+WASM Standalone deployment increases the application payload size.

-Kindly explore the supported and unsupported features of Word library in Blazor
+Kindly explore the supported and unsupported features of the Word library in Blazor.

 Click here to explore the rich set of Syncfusion® Word library (DocIO) features.

-An online sample link to create a Word document in Blazor.
+An online sample link to create a Word document in ASP.NET Core.